Proto:Castlevania: The Dracula X Chronicles

 - The Serpent don't unleashed its final attack before it perishes.

 - No file from the Symphony of the Night port exists in the game file at all.
-The boss battle theme from Rondo of Blood is used in boss battles as placeholder, hence that there're at least some bits of the Rondo of Blood port already implemented.
+"Dark Desires," the boss battle theme from Rondo of Blood. is used in boss battles as placeholder, hence that there're at least some bits of the Rondo of Blood port already implemented.

 - The internal header of this prototype/demo claims itself to be "ドラキュラ PSP" ("Dracula PSP"), with a unique serial number (ULJS-55555).